Hotmoka/hotmoka/tutorial/Takamaka.md

 > that uses the class, and reset the static state of a class,
 > since static fields are not kept in blockchain.
 > This is a significant divergence from the expected
-> semantics of Java, that requires static initialization of a class to only
+> semantics of Java, that requires static initialization of a class to
-> occur once during the lifetime of that class.
+> occur only once during the lifetime of that class.
 Note that the absence of
 > static initializers still allows a class to have static fields, as long as
 > they are bound to constant primitive or `String` values.

-13. there are no finalizers;
+14. there are no finalizers;

 > A finalizer is a method declared exactly as
 > `public void finalize() { ... }`.
 It might be called